-The Department of Clinical and Administrative Pharmacy is seeking an outstanding candidate to join our faculty to provide leadership in clinical practice, teaching and scholarly activity.
-This position is a fulltime non-tenure track appointment at the rank of clinical assistant, associate, or full professor on our Southeast Georgia (SEGA) Clinical campus in Savannah, Georgia.
-The proposed start date is July 1, 2020.
+The Department of Clinical and Administrative Pharmacy is seeking an outstanding candidate to join our faculty and provide leadership in clinical practice, teaching and scholarly activity.
+This is a full time, non-tenure track position at the rank of Assistant, Associate or Full Clinical Professor.
+The proposed start date is September 1, 2020.

 Applicants must hold a Pharm.D. degree.
 Candidates must have a current license or demonstrate the ability to become licensed to practice in the state of Georgia.
 The successful candidate will have one year of residency or post-doctoral training.
 Specialty or PGY-2 residency training and board certification are preferred.
 Salary is negotiable and will be based on qualifications.